 The Federal Emergency Management Agency (FEMA)

 FEMA can cover funeral costs for victims – either directly or indirectly – of major disasters.
 An example of a direct victim would be someone who drowns in flood or is crushed during an earthquake.
 An indirect death would be a death prompted by a catastrophe, such as a heart attack triggered by a natural disaster.
 The surviving family must prove that they do not have sufficient funds to cover the burial costs.
 FEMA can help pay for expenses such as the casket or unique urn, mortuary services, and up to five copies of the death certificate.

 The Veterans Administration

 The Veterans Administration will pay up to $780 for veterans who die from a cause not related to the veteran’s military service.
 The payment for service-related deaths is $2,000.
-Spouses of dead military personnel may also qualify for assistance from the service member’s Civil Relief Act (SCRA).
-When a veteran is buried in a national cemetery, the Veterans Administration will also cover the costs of the opening and closing the grave, the headstone, and the burial flag.
+Spouses of dead military personnel may also qualify for assistance from the service member’s Civil Relief Act (SCRA), a VA attorney here will help you find your benefits.
+When a veteran is buried in a national cemetery, the Veterans Administration will also cover the costs of the opening and closing of the grave, the headstone, and the burial flag.
 However, veterans who were dishonorably discharged, and veterans who received funeral benefits from other sources will not be eligible for funeral aid from the Veterans Administration.

 Featured Image by Charles Thompson from Pixabay